Make Your Patio Furniture Last a Lifetime with These Tips and Tricks

 Teak Is the Traditional Easy Pleaser

 Teak is a go-to material for outdoor furniture of all kinds, from tables to benches to loveseats.
 “People have misconceptions about teak that it’s not going to last, or they’ll have to maintain it,” Singer says.
-“Good quality teak, like the teak that we use, doesn’t do that.
+“Good quality teak, like the teak that we use, doesn’t do that.”
+The material is highly resistant to rot, warping, shrinkage and swelling, which makes it an attractive outdoor option.

 “Teak will weather and age gracefully,” Singer adds.